Brunswick Amateurs Football Club

-The Brunswick Amateurs Football Club, nicknamed the Lions, was an Australian rules football club based in the Melbourne suburb of Brunswick West.
+The Brunswick Amateurs Football Club, nicknamed the Lions, was an Australian rules football club based in the Melbourne suburb of Brunswick East.
 The club competed in the Victorian Amateur Football Association (VAFA) almost continuously from 1926, winning a total of six senior premierships.

 In 2001, the club merged with Broadmeadows Power to form the Brunswick Power Football Club, which competed in the Western Region Football League (WRFL) until the end of 2007.

 History

 Brunswick Amateurs

 Brunswick Amateurs was formed by past members of the Brunswick Presbyterian Young Men's Club in 1926, entering the Metropolitan Amateur Football Association (MAFA, later VAFA) the same year in C Section.
 The club made its won its first premiership in 1932, defeating West Hawthorn by 10 points in the B Section grand final, and entered A Section for the first time in 1933.
-Old Scotch full-forward Bill Pearson kicked 30 goals against Brunswick in a 1934 A Section match.
+Old Scotch full-forward Bill Pearson kicked a record 30 goals against Brunswick in a 1934 A Section match.

 The club was based at Dunstan Reserve in Brunswick West in its early years.
 At one point in 1939, the VAFA instructed the club to find another home ground to play at as it was in a "shocking condition".
 They were defeated by Elsternwick later that year in the B Section grand final where a melee also took place, resulting in Brunswick being warned by the VAFA about "drastic action" if a similar incident happened again.

 Brunswick won its second premiership in 1955, defeating East Malvern by 32 points in the C Section grand final.

 At the end of the 1994 season, Brunswick left the VAFA and joined the Footscray District Football League (FDFL).

 On 8 June 1997, Brunswick captain-coach Danny Hall was stabbed to death during a street brawl.
 He had previously played for Preston, Moomba Park, Broadford and Southbank as a ruckman, and played in Brunswick's 1992 VAFA E Section premiership and the VAFA's representative side in 1993.
 Brunswick's vice-captain and another player were also stabbed but survived.

 In 1999, Brunswick returned to the VAFA in D4 Section.
 The club remained in D4 Section in 2000, but withdrew from senior competition and entered the VAFA's Club XVIII social competition in 2001.